 - Office of the Secretary of Transportation Offices

 - DHS (i.e., the Cybersecurity and Infrastructure Security Agency, Federal Emergency Management Agency, Transportation Security Administration, and U.S. Coast Guard)

 - Private sector owners, operators, and stakeholders in the Transportation Systems Sector

 - DOT liaison with White House Policy Groups

 - Critical infrastructure/Presidential Policy Directive-21

-- Transportation Systems Sector co-Sector Specific Agency responsibilities
+- Transportation Systems Sector Co-Sector Risk Management Agency responsibilities

 - Civil Reserve Air Fleet Allocations